 The future of air travel faces headwinds.
 A survey of European travelers forecasts that “flight shame” will slow growth from 4.5% a year to 1.5%.6 This will delay new plane orders and plans for airport expansion.7

 In the U.S. the demand for carbon offsets is projected to grow to $3.8 billion per year for leisure travel and $2.4 billion for business.
-The beneficiaries of the carbon offsetting business will likely be rail operators, governments and forestland owners.8
+The beneficiaries will include rail operators, governments and forest landowners.8

 In 2018, the Regional Plan Association recommended that the region’s airports be “hardened” to withstand 3-6 foot sea level rise.9 RPA’s caution may be prudent, but it misses the point.
 The immediate threat to those facilities is political, not physical.

 As sea level rises and the effects of climate change manifest, public demand for carbon-neutral transport will intensify.
 By the time it reaches 3 feet, the Agency will face an insurrection.
 New air capacity will go unused, and “sunk costs” will be wasted.

 What the Agency Can Do

 In light of the evolving climate, political as well as environmental, the Agency should revisit its growth projections for air travel with an eye towards scaling back mid-to-long term expansion plans.
 This will free up resources to reinvest in sustainable transport modes.

 Second, the Agency should forge a consensus among carriers to accelerate adoption of the CORSIA framework to calculate the carbon footprint of international air travel, quantify the cost to offset the emissions and qualify suitable candidates for investment.10 11

 Online services already provide a comparable, voluntary opportunity to travelers.12 One website prices a New York-London roundtrip at $50 to $150, depending on class of seating.

 The Agency should further work to extend CORSIA to domestic flights.
 JFK, Newark and Laguardia together serve 140 million customers per year.13 Even 2% compliance generates a hundred million dollars for reinvestment in projects within the Port District.14